Rashmitha-04/automated_email/README.md

 # Features

-Send emails with attachments (PDF, images, etc.)
+-Send emails with attachments (PDF, images, etc.)
-Uses Gmail SMTP with SSL for secure connection Credentials loaded securely from `.env` file
+-Uses Gmail SMTP with SSL for secure connection -Credentials loaded securely from `.env` file
-Easy to customize recipient, subject, and message
+-Easy to customize recipient, subject, and message

 ## Setup